 As has been stated above, in regards to road transport, this strategy does not go far enough.
-In London, around half of all NOx and PM comes from road transport.
+In London, around half of all NOx and PM comes from road transport12.
 Whilst zero emission vehicles will have a large positive impact on NOx, PM and CO2 emissions from tailpipe, they will not have as much of an impact on PM, via break and tyre wear, as well as from the resuspension of existing emissions.
-Therefore investment in 'technological fixes' should not be to the detriment of other measures such as modal shift to walking, cycling and public transport, which bring with them many additional benefits.
+Therefore investment in 'technological fixes' should not be to the detriment of other measures such as modal shift to walking, cycling and public transport, which bring with them many additional benefits13.
+London Councils has previously called on the Government to introduce a diesel scrappage scheme, with the funds being used to support the purchase of cleaner vehicles, or to provide some form of mobility credit which the public could use on public transport or cycling costs.